Info About Academic IELTS

 Academic Speaking test

-This test is same for both the Academic IELTS and General training IELTS.
+This test is same for both the Academic and General training IELTS.
 It lasts from 11 to 14 minutes.
-The speaking test of the Academic IELTS is divided into three parts.
+The speaking test is divided into three parts.

 - Part 1: It involves speaking about yourself, your family background, your interests etc.